Welshy92/jacobs-tech-tips/docs/testing.md

 * Incorrect active page showing on the nav bar for all pages except index.htm.
 Moved the active class to correct nav list item for each page.

 * Some external links on the links.html page not opening in a new tab.
 Added target="_blank" to the relevent ancor tags.

+* No gap between the heading and paragraph text.
+Added line breaks

+* Images clipping into the elements above them.
+Added a top margin to space it out a bit.

+* All images with the picture class tag fail to load on github pages (404 error for each image).
+Works fine in preview.
+Fixed by changing all file paths to relative.

 ### **Known Bugs**

 * Nav bar becomes off-centered between mobile and desktop widths.
 Maybe and another breakpoint in the middle (tablet size?)

 * Form on index incorrectly centered in desktop view

-* No gap between the heading and paragraph text

-* All images with the picture class tag fail to load on github pages (404 error for each image).
-Works fine in preview.